maximbaraliuc/odin-project-assessments/README.md

 ## THE ODIN PROJECT

-_A great, free and community based project for coding education and learning web development.
+_A great, free and community based resource for coding education and learning web development.
 The curriculum is project based._

 ---